 The Swamp Bluet eats flies, mosquitoes, and other small insects.
-They use vision and smell to catch their prey.
-Birds, fish, frogs, spiders, beetles and other animals eat the damselfies.
+It uses vision and smell to catch its prey.
+Birds, fish, frogs, spiders, beetles and other animals eat damselflies.

 Like dragonflies, the mating pair of damselflies form a shape known as a “heart” or “wheel.”
-The female lays eggs within plants.
+The female lays eggs inside plants.

-They are hemimetabolous insects, which means that they have no pupal stage in their life cycle.
-The life cycle is: eggs to larvae (nymphs) to adult damselfly.
+It is an hemimetabolous insect, which means that it has no pupal stage in its life cycle.
+The life cycle is: egg, larva (nymph), and adult damselfly.
 The young damselflies (nymphs) are aquatic, living near ponds, lakes and rivers.
 The nymphs moult repeatedly to undergo metamorphosis.
 The skin splits down the back, and they emerge and inflate their wings and abdomen to gain their adult form.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM